In this article

 Best neck-support pillow for back sleepers

 Thick, fluffy pillows can actually lift your neck out of alignment, exasperating further aches.
 Amanda Kruel, VP of Innovation Merchandising at Mattress Firm, recommends a lower-loft, medium-firm pillow for this reason.
 And Dr. Janet Kennedy, a clinical psychologist and the founder of NYC Sleep Doctor, explains that for back sleepers especially, neck support is essential “to minimize snoring and keep the airway open.”
 After Strategist senior editor (and back sleeper) Crystal Martin noticed that higher-loft pillows put strain and stress on her neck, she switched to the super-slim Blue Wave pillow.
 “I like that it’s still supportive even though it’s thin.
-I sleep with it turned vertical, so it’s underneath my shoulder blades and it supports my neck enough, so it’s not dipping too far back,” she says.
-Available in three lofts — super-slim (3.25 inches), ultra-slim (2.75 inches), and hyper-slim (2.25 inches), the brand suggests the ultra- and hyper-slim pillows for stomach sleepers and people who sleep with their arm under their pillow, and the super-slim for back sleepers (the brand also notes that all three pillows are too thin for side sleepers).
-The interior of the pillow is a single slab of gel-infused perforated memory foam with a medium-firm texture.
-Like most memory foam pillows, the pillow itself is not machine washable, but the cover can be washed with the rest of your laundry.
+I sleep with it turned vertical, so it’s underneath my shoulder blades, and it supports my neck enough, so it’s not dipping too far back,” she says.
+Available in four lofts — super-slim (3.25 inches), ultra-slim (2.75 inches), hyper-slim (2.25 inches), and extra-slim (1.75 inches) the brand suggests the ultra-, hyper-, and extra-slim pillows for stomach sleepers and people who sleep with their arm under their pillow, and the super-slim for back sleepers (the brand also notes that all three pillows are too thin for side sleepers).
+The interior of the pillow is a single slab of gel-infused perforated memory foam with a medium-firm density.

-Similar to the Core Products and the Tempur-Pedic pillows that feature built-in bolsters for neck support, this cylindrical bolster pillow by AllSett can be used as a companion to a standard bed pillow to relieve stress on your neck.
-The machine-washable plush cover is soft and cozy, while the sturdy memory-foam interior is firm and responsive.
+The machine-washable cover is soft and cozy, while the sturdy memory-foam interior is firm and responsive.
 To create a combination pillow setup, you can slide the bolster pillow into the space between the base of your head and your shoulders while placing an adjustable-loft pillow underneath your head.
-Additionally, you can use the bolster pillow between your knees for extra spine support.
+Alternatively, you can use the bolster pillow between your knees for extra spine support.

 Best curved pillow for neck pain